How do I deal with outliers with Ellistat Data Analysis?

 To use the Grubb test, we first calculate :

-The value of G obtained is then compared with a limit G :
+The G value obtained is then compared to a limit G :

 G_{limite}=\frac{N-1}{\sqrt{N}}.\sqrt{\frac{t^2_{\frac{a}{N},N-2}{}}{N-2 +t^2{}_{\frac{a}{n}}{,} N-2}}